Get a cattle passport

 Apply by post

-When you order ear tags you’ll get matching applications for cattle passports (form CPP12), unless you have chosen not to receive them.
+When you order ear tags you’ll get matching applications for cattle passports (form CPP12), if you’ve told us that you intend to apply on paper forms.

 You’ll need to use a postage method that’s fast enough to reach BCMS by the deadline of 27 days from birth.